lurchmath/lde/docs/phase5-interpretation.md

    invoked).
 Both arguments should default to an empty array.
    Pseudocode:
 ```
-// use the cache if it's there:
-if my lastInterpretation() is not undefined, return that and quit
-otherwise...
 // remember the size of accessibles for later:
 let L = the current length of the accessibles array.
 // we will be recursively computing child result arrays,